meta-me/metame-website/_drafts/MetaMe-0.12.0-now-available.md

 title: MetaMe 0.12.0 now available
 ---

 We are happy to announce that MetaMe 0.12.0 is now available.
-This version gives you greater visibility on your time spent, an redesigned dashboard and some major performance optimizations and bug fixes.
+This version gives you greater visibility on your time spent, a redesigned dashboard and some major performance optimizations and bug fixes.

 ##### Review your day with greater precision